portfola/deadpress/README.md

 ## Screenshots

 1. The DeadPress login screen
-1. DeadPress Dashboard Widget - Today in Grateful Dead History
+1. Dashboard Widget - Today in Grateful Dead History &#x1f480
+1. Dashboard Widget - 50 Years Ago in Grateful Dead History &#x1f339

 ## Changelog

-### 1.1
+### 2.0
 * To honor the 50th anniversary Fare Thee Well concerts in 2015, I added a widget listing shows from 50 years ago.
 I thought it would be a fun way to listen to the history of the Dead!
 Check it out in your dashboard.

 ### 1.0